Marvin R. Pendarvis: South Carolina House of Representatives

-When long-time Democratic state legislator Jackson Whipper resigned in August 2017 to become a magistrate judge in Charleston County, Pendarvis became a candidate for his seat in District 113.
-He ran against two candidates — Angela M. Hanyak and Chris Collins — in the Democratic primary.
+When long-time Democratic state legislator Jackson Seth Whipper resigned in August 2017 to become a magistrate judge in Charleston County, Pendarvis became a candidate for his seat in District 113.
+He ran against Angela M. Hanyak and Chris Collins in the Democratic primary.
 Pendarvis won with 79.9% of the vote.
 In the general election, he defeated Republican Theron Sandy II of Pinehurst to win by 1,118 votes.